mariananeves/annotation-tools/README.md

 # Annotationsaurus #

-We have evaluated all tools with regard to many criteria.
+We evaluated many tools with respect to many criteria.
 Further, we developed a Web application for searching for the tools that best fits your needs.
 Scripts and tools' evaluation files are currently available in this repository.
 A [Web application](https://annotationsaurus.herokuapp.com/) is currently running in Heroku.

-Please check the FAQ page in the Web application for instructions on how to request for the adition of new tools, or for changes in our evaluation of the tools.
+Please check the FAQ page in the Web application for instructions on how to request for adding new tools, or for changes in our evaluation of the tools.

 Please cite our publications if you use this repository:

 Mariana Neves and Jurica Seva. **Annotationsaurus: A Searchable Directory of Annotation Tools**, *arXiv*, 2020.
 [PDF and BibTex](https://arxiv.org/abs/2010.06251)